codescene-oss/codescene-vscode/docs/complex-method.md

-Complex function
+Complex method

-A complex function is a function with a high cyclomatic complexity.
+A complex method is a function with a high cyclomatic complexity.
 Cyclomatic complexity counts the number of logical paths through a function.
 That is, each if-statement, each control structure like a for or while loop adds complexity.
 We count them and sum it up to get a complexity value.

 It's somewhat of a crude metric, because whether or not the function is difficult to understand may depend on other factor as well, such as how [deeply nested](./deeply-nested-fn.md) the code is.